Ethirneechal (TV series): TRP Record

 In BARC Era, This is the first ever Television Series in Whole South India to Became No.1 in Both UR and Urban Markets from a 9.30 PM Slot.

+Season 1

 Critical Response

 The series gradually gained more popularity and viewership in January 2023 by its screenplay, and mainly for the natural and realistic acting.
 Ethirneechal gave tough competition for ratings to its same channel's top rated soap Kayal.

 TRP Ratings

 The show got a TVR of 6.54 on launching week on 7 February 2022.

 In July 2023, the series was the most watched Tamil-language television series with 11.55 TVR.

 The show got a TVR of 7.84 on its Climax week and the Last episode fetched 8.59 TVR on 8 June 2024.